 - Rubber Cement and Solvent: of course, if you cut an image you will need to paste it into the paper.
 Sometimes, parts of the image were so small that the designers need to use a tweezer.

 - Technical Pens: these were special and rechargeable pens used for designers.
 The most common brand was “Rapidograph”.
 They were used when the designers needed to make precise lines.
 Pencils were used too.

-Typing in that time was pretty complicated too.
-Designers need to create their specific font.
-Then, they had to send it to a special printer and create a Dry Transfer.
-This was a kind of decal that can be used without rubber or solvent.
+Typing at that time was pretty complicated too.
+Designers need to create their specific font, and then they have to send it to a particular printer and make a Dry Transfer.
+This was a decal that could be used without rubber or solvent.

 The decal was transferred to the paper using a stylus or a pen.
 Rubbing and heating will paste the letters.
-Sometimes, designers didn’t use a dry transfer, so they had to cut and paste each letter.
-Almost always, they had to print the letters in different sizes to find the perfect one.
+Sometimes, designers didn’t use a dry transfer, so they cut and paste each letter.
+They always had to print the letters in different sizes to find the perfect one.

 Definitely, the typing process was one of the most difficult ones in graphic design.
-Another way of typing was with a metallic mold applying heat on it.
-This was used on cloth and leather.
+Another way of typing was with a metallic mold applying heat on it, and this was used on cloth and leather.

 Nowadays, designing is much easier thanks to computers.
-We can’t forget the beginning of graphic design, to understand where we are today.
-The way that graphic design was done before computers wasn’t easy; designers needed more patience and dedication to develop a great design.
+We can’t forget the beginning of graphic design to understand where we are today.
+The way that graphic design was done before computers wasn’t accessible; designers needed more patience and dedication to develop a great design.